gopala-kr/ldr/z_ios.md

 ****************
 ## Android

-I used it rarely.. but my long term friend(almost 5 + years).. which always been basis for my sofware undestandings. my first java program on eclipse was android 'Hello-world' simualated on dalvik emulator and deployed on jelly beans version friends mobile(biggest achievement).
-I had done a self case study on adroid software layers as part my academic OS course.
+I used it rarely.. but my long term friend(almost 5 + years).. which has always been basis for my sofware undestandings. my first java program on eclipse was android 'Hello-world' simualated on dalvik emulator and deployed on jelly beans version friend's mobile(biggest achievement).
+I had done a self case study on adroid software layers as part of my academic OS course.

  | HackerNews        | Medium         | Reddit  |  Quora-QA  | Stack-Overflow-QA | Awesome-gh | Online-Courses (lynda.com) | Official docs|
 | ------------- |:-------------:| -----:| -----:|-----:|-----:|-----:|-----:|